Govt. Charges As applicable

 Incorporation of the Company is done through SPICe (Simplified Proforma for Incorporating Company electronically).
 Form SPICe – INC-32 is filed along with eMOA (INC-33) and eAOA (INC-34) with the Central Registration Centre (CRC) of Ministry of Corporate Affairs, along with requisite Stamp Duty charges.

-Once the entire process is completed and the department is satisfied with all the compliances, the Certificate of Incorporation will be issued along with allotment of PAN (Permanent Account Number) and TAN (Tax Deduction Account Number).
+Once the entire process is completed and the department is satisfied with all compliances, the Certificate of Incorporation is issued along with allotment of PAN (Permanent Account Number) and TAN (Tax Deduction Account Number).
 The proposed company becomes a separate legal entity and can immediately transact business in its own name.